 - How important is cheese to you?
 Make the decision now.
 A slice of cheese is around 100 more calories.

 Heart health is multifaceted.
 But to keep it simple, the best burgers on this list for heart health are probably either the homemade bean burger, or the ground chicken burger.
 Both contain similar amounts of fat and cholesterol.
-The bean burger is higher in sodium, however since it’s homemade, that could be lowered – in fact just about all of the nutrition in that burger can be modified.
-The bean burger gains a slight edge in the fiber department with 10 grams, whereas the chicken has none.
+The bean burger is higher in sodium, however since it's homemade, that could be lowered - in fact just about all of the nutrition in that burger can be modified.
+The bean burger gains a slight edge in the fiber department with 10 grams, whereas the chicken has none (try my Mediterranean Black Bean Quinoa Burger for a fun variation!).
 Here are some tips to help keep your burger heart healthy:

 - Try using hummus instead of cheese on your burger.
 It's slightly salty without being over the top, it's creamy, and it's got none of the saturated fat of the cheese.

 - Load up your burger with tomatoes, lettuce, onions, and any other raw veggies.
 Think long and hard about toppings like cheese, bacon, and fried onions.

 - Look for whole grain buns instead of regular white ones.